Devshirme: The life of the devshirme

-The children would be victims of sexual molestation and pederasty by the Turks.
-This horrified the Christian parents to the point of mutilating their children to make them less attractive to Ottoman inspectors.

 Any parent who refused to have their child taken as a slave was put to death, and children who attempted to resist being taken from their families as janissaries by fleeing would lead to the Turks arresting and then torturing their parents to death (Many children who attempted to flee on their own returned after hearing of their parents torture).
 Such was the case of an Athenian boy who returned from hiding to save his father's life but chose to die himself rather than abandon his faith and convert to Islam.
 A firman in 1601 gave strict orders to Ottoman officials to kill any parent that resisted:

-Sources show that it was not rare for the older youth to attempt to preserve their faith and some recollection of their homeland and their families.
+Sources claim that it was not rare for the older youth to attempt to preserve their faith and some recollection of their homeland and their families.
 For instance, Stephan Gerlach writes:

-Greek scholar Janus Kaskaris visited Constantinople in 1491 and met many janissaries who not only remembered their former religion and their native land but also favored their former coreligionists.
+Greek scholar Janus Lascaris visited Constantinople in 1491 and met many janissaries who not only remembered their former religion and their native land but also favored their former coreligionists.
 The renegade Hersek, the sultan's relative by marriage, told him that he regretted having left the religion of his fathers and that he prayed at night before the cross which he kept carefully concealed.

 In his memoir, Konstantin Mihailović (1430–1501), a Serbian who was abducted in his youth and marched away by the Turks, saw nothing “prestigious” or “lucrative” about becoming a janissary.
 “We always thought about killing the Turks and running away by ourselves among the mountains,” he writes, “but our youth did not permit us to do that.”
 Once when he and a group of other boys broke free and escaped, “the whole region pursued us, and having caught and bound us, they beat us and tortured us and dragged us behind horses.”

-It is said that "Even those personally chosen by the Sultan found nothing admirable about their lot".
-After Ottoman Sultan Murad II took eight Christian youths into his service, they made a pact to assassinate him by night, saying “If we kill this Turkish dog, then all of Christendom will be freed [from Ottoman tyranny]; but if we are caught, then we will become martyrs before God with the others.”
-When their plot was exposed, and Murad inquired what caused them to “dare attempt this,” they responded, “None other than our great sorrow for our fathers and dear friends.”
+After Ottoman Sultan Mehmed II took eight Christian youths into his service, they made a pact to assassinate him by night, saying “If we kill this Turkish dog, then all of Christendom will be freed [from Ottoman tyranny]; but if we are caught, then we will become martyrs before God with the others.”
+When their plot was exposed, and Mehmed inquired what caused them to “dare attempt this,” they responded, “None other than our great sorrow for our fathers and dear friends.”
 He had the children slowly tortured over the course of a year before beheading them.